 Mount Aspiring National Park is part of the Southern Alps that I saw on my flight down to Queenstown.
 Like Fiordland, Mount Aspiring National Park is also part of Te Wahipounamu and is a UNESCO World Heritage site.

-What to do at Mount Aspiring / Wanaka:
+What to do at Mount Aspiring and Wanaka:

-Tip: You can read all about my experience on Rob Roy Glacier track here.
-Hint: so many cows. so many sheep. so much everything.
+Hiking the Rob Roy Glacier Track: You can read all about my experience on the Rob Roy Glacier track here.
+Hint: So many cows.
+So many sheep.

 2. Roys Peak – Probably the most Instagrammed hike in New Zealand.
-It’s very popular so you’d be hiking with a lot of people.
+It’s very popular so you’d be hiking with a lot of people too.
 The hike is also very dull since it just zigzags up the hill, but I heard the view above is worth it!
-You just probably have to queue for it since this is such a popular hike.
-We chose not to do this since we had just hiked up Ben Lomond a few days prior.
+But you probably have to queue for it since this is such a popular hike.
+We chose not to do this since we had just hiked up Ben Lomond a few days prior, and we were also not in the mood for queueing for a photo op.

 3. Isthmus Peak – similar to Roy’s Peak, but lesser known.
 You can try this hike if you don’t feel like dealing with the crowd at Roy’s Peak.

-4. Lake Wanaka and That Wanaka Tree – This lake is right in the town so you have no excuse not to check it out.
+4. Lake Wanaka and That Wanaka Tree – This lake is right in the middle of Wanaka town so you have no excuse not to check it out!
 There is also a pretty cool tree that is partly inside the lake and is a popular subject for photography.

 5. Skydive Wanaka – If you missed out on skydiving in Queenstown, you can still do it here in Wanaka.
-You’ll see the Mount Aspiring range from the sky.
+You’ll be able to see the Mount Aspiring range from the sky.

 - Day 6/10: Drive to Wanaka (1 Hour) in the morning, visit Lake Wanaka, and see That Wanaka Tree